JHolzhey/dotsnav/README.md

   - DynamicBuffer&lt;VertexElement&gt;, DynamicBuffer&lt;VertexAmountElement&gt;
   - ObstacleBlobComponent

-Note that any obstacle requires a NavmeshObstacleComponent and or a ObstacleTreeElementComponent.
+Note that any obstacle requires a NavmeshMajorConstraintComponent and or a ObstacleTreeElementComponent.
 Entities with static obstacle archetypes are destroyed after insertion.
 To destroy dynamic obstacles destroy their associated entity.

 ### Agents
 General components:
-- RadiusComponent
+- AgentComponent

 Pathfinding related components:
 - NavmeshAgentComponent